KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 * **The Primal State (The L₁ Permeable Garden):**
     The condition before the "Fall" is not a non-physical L₄ state, but the L₁ (ES / EM: Soma / Biosa) World-Node functioning with a permeable membrane.
-    Consciousness (Adam/Eve) exists at L₁, but its L₂ (SM: Nousa) is in direct, naïve resonance with its L₃ (DM: Noeüs).
+    Consciousness (Adam / Eve) exists at L₁, but its L₂ (SM: Nousa) is in direct, naïve resonance with its L₃ (DM: Noeüs).
     In this state, consciousness perceives only the Aionic Tree (The Tree of Life), which is the L₁ terminus of the centropic layers.

 * **The Latent Choice (The Two Trees at L₁):**